liancheng/spear/README.md

 # Run the REPL

-Scraper has an Ammonite-based REPL for interactive experiments.
+Spear has an Ammonite-based REPL for interactive experiments.
 To start it:

 ```
-$ ./build/sbt scraper-repl/run
+$ ./build/sbt spear-repl/run
 ```

 Let's create a simple DataFrame of numbers: